 - Security - Database encryption and access control

-- Infrastructure & Operations - Database IaC and monitoring
+- Infrastructure as Code - Database IaC and monitoring

 - Database Design Guide - General database concepts